MeeL1ght/search-in-giphy/README.md

 # GifExpertApp

-## Application for practical purposes, made with Vite, React and Javascript.
+## App for practical purposes, made with Vite, React and Javascript.

 <div align="center">
   <img